gao-sun/github-vsc/README.md

 # GitHub VSC

-Use VSCode to view and edit GitHub repos, in your browser.
+Use VSCode to view and commit changes on GitHub repos, in your browser.
 Inspired by github1s.

 ## How?